Software Engineer Career Paths

 If you keep learning and experimenting, then you’ll finally reach the next level of seniority.
 As a senior developer, you’ll be expected to go from a problem statement to a working solution.
 You’ll have little to no guidance, and a ton of freedom.
 This can be extremely rewarding, but it’s also a very demanding job.
 You’ll have to make impactful choices for the project and will have to tackle tough problems with your team.
-You’ll feel more pressure as all eyes turns towards you when something goes wrong.
+You’ll feel more pressure as all eyes turn towards you when something goes wrong.
 At this stage, your code design skills and deep knowledge about the technologies should allow you to make sound and future-proof choices.
 You’ll be able to counsel both the business and your team about the right choices and how to avoid pitfalls.

 As a senior developer, you’ll really understand the big picture, and how everything fits together.
 You’ll master abstraction, testing, software design, clean code, data structures, etc. All put together, it means that you’ll have higher standards and a clear understanding of the whole development process.
 You’ll often be the one with the most knowledge about the existing code.
-You’ll be the shepard of the structure, rules, code quality and technical debt.
+You’ll be the shepherd of the structure, rules, code quality and technical debt.
 It’ll be your responsibility to ensure that the code doesn’t deteriorate and rot too quickly.

 You’ll have to divide your time between deep technical tasks (e.g., troubleshooting tough problems, fighting technical debt, high-level design, analysis work), communication with different stakeholders, and helping the rest of the team achieve more.
 At that point, communication skills have more and more importance.